 This gene encodes a member of the Polycomb-group (PcG) family.
 PcG family members form multimeric protein complexes, which are involved in maintaining the transcriptional repressive state of genes over successive cell generations.
 This protein interacts with enhancer of zeste 2, the cytoplasmic tail of integrin beta7, immunodeficiency virus type 1 (HIV-1) MA protein, and histone deacetylase proteins.
 This protein mediates repression of gene activity through histone deacetylation, and may act as a specific regulator of integrin function.
 Two transcript variants encoding distinct isoforms have been identified for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for EED Gene

 EED (Embryonic Ectoderm Development) is a Protein Coding gene.
 Diseases associated with EED include anisometropia and hiv-1.
-Among its related pathways are Cellular Senescence and Chromatin organization.
+Among its related pathways are Gene Expression and Cellular Senescence.
 GO annotations related to this gene include identical protein binding and histone methyltransferase activity.

 UniProtKB/Swiss-Prot for EED Gene